timestretch/frameout/README.md

 Source Code
 -----------

-Start with "config.ru".
+Start with the rackup file, "config.ru".
 Each controller must be loaded here.
 Rack directs routes starting with a particular prefix to the appropriate controller.

 The base class and some useful helper utilities are in "app.rb".
 The configuration variables used in app.rb are in config.rb.
 Templates are located in the "views" directory.
 Each controller has its own subdirectory.
 The login views are present in the "user" sub-directory.

+I use tabs, equivalent to 4 spaces.
+You can switch them to two spaces if that looks better to you.

 To-Do
 -----

-- Switch to an ORM such as ActiveRecord or Sequel.
+- Email validation when registering
 - Unit Tests
 - Clean up repeated erb template code.
-- Email validation when registering
 - Add some admin-only user management functionality.
+- Use an ORM such as ActiveRecord or Sequel where appropriate.
 - Try Sequel Prepared statements.
 - Implement "fetch_hash" to ruby-mysql prepared statement results.